OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-09.md

 ## Acts 9:4

-He fell to the ground and heard a voice saying to him, “Saul, Saul, why are you persecuting me?”
+He fell to the ground and heard a voice calling to him, “Saul, Saul, why are you persecuting me?”

 ## Acts 9:5